Simulation: Classification and terminology

-Historically, simulations used in different fields developed largely independently, but 20th-century studies of systems theory and cybernetics combined with spreading use of computers across all those fields have led to some unification and a more systematic view of the concept.
+Historically, simulations used in different fields developed largely independently, but 20th-century studies of systems theory and cybernetics combined with the spreading use of computers across all those fields have led to some unification and a more systematic view of the concept.

 Physical simulation refers to simulation in which physical objects are substituted for the real thing.
 These physical objects are often chosen because they are smaller or cheaper than the actual object or system.

 Alternatively, physical simulation may refer to computer simulations considering selected laws of physics, as in multiphysics simulation.

 Interactive simulation is a special kind of physical simulation, often referred to as a human-in-the-loop simulation, in which physical simulations include human operators, such as in a flight simulator, sailing simulator, or driving simulator.

 Continuous simulation is a simulation based on continuous-time rather than discrete-time steps, using numerical integration of differential equations.

 Discrete-event simulation studies systems whose states change their values only at discrete times.
 For example, a simulation of an epidemic could change the number of infected people at time instants when susceptible individuals get infected or when infected individuals recover.

 Stochastic simulation is a simulation where some variable or process is subject to random variations and is projected using Monte Carlo techniques using pseudo-random numbers.
 Thus replicated runs with the same boundary conditions will each produce different results within a specific confidence band.

 Deterministic simulation is a simulation which is not stochastic: thus the variables are regulated by deterministic algorithms.
 So replicated runs from the same boundary conditions always produce identical results.

-Hybrid simulation (or combined simulation) corresponds to a mix between continuous and discrete event simulation and results in integrating numerically the differential equations between two sequential events to reduce the number of discontinuities.
+Hybrid simulation (or combined simulation) corresponds to a mix between continuous and discrete event simulation and results in integrating numerically the differential equations between two sequential events numerically to reduce the number of discontinuities.

 A stand-alone simulation is a simulation running on a single workstation by itself.

 A distributed simulation is one which uses more than one computer simultaneously, to guarantee access from/to different resources (e.g. multi-users operating different systems, or distributed data sets); a classical example is Distributed Interactive Simulation (DIS).

 Parallel simulation speeds up a simulation's execution by concurrently distributing its workload over multiple processors, as in high-performance computing.

 Interoperable simulation is where multiple models, simulators (often defined as federates) interoperate locally, distributed over a network; a classical example is High-Level Architecture.

 Modeling and simulation as a service is where simulation is accessed as a service over the web.

 Modeling, interoperable simulation and serious games is where serious game approaches (e.g. game engines and engagement methods) are integrated with interoperable simulation.

 Simulation fidelity is used to describe the accuracy of a simulation and how closely it imitates the real-life counterpart.
 Fidelity is broadly classified as one of three categories: low, medium, and high.
 Specific descriptions of fidelity levels are subject to interpretation, but the following generalizations can be made: